As the end of this crazy year approaches, many of us will inevitably be drawn to make a balance of the year that just passed.

 This process usually highlights our tendency to be very critical and harsh with ourselves, as we tend to concentrate on all the things we didn't achieve and give us very little or no credit for all the things we did achieve.

-Frankly speaking, for 2020 in particular, having survived and kept our life more or less together should be rewarded with a nice pat on our shoulder at the very least.
+Frankly speaking, culture and diet for 2020 in particular, having survived and kept our life more or less together should be rewarded with a nice pat on our shoulder at the very least.

 The problem is that most of us will bash themselves instead.
 Like almost every end of the year and for most people in this country, losing weight will be on the top of the list of the new year's resolutions they failed to achieve.